 Learn to lead

-Our students come to Duquesne School of Law from all walks of life, each bringing a diverse background and unique perspective.
+Our students come to the Thomas R. Kline School of Law of Duquesne University from all walks of life, each bringing a diverse background and unique perspective.
 They come together as a family to learn, study, and interact in a rigorous academic setting.

-Just as they find down time with each other, many students become involved in any of our 30 student run organizations.
-Each one is unique, just like each student, and enhances personal and professional interests.
+Just as they find down time with each other, many students become involved in any of our 30 student-run organizations.
+Each is unique, just like each student, and enhances personal and professional interests.
 They make important connections in these pursuits and gain significant experience.

-Students shine in the many leadership opportunities that are available, either through running an organization or volunteering in one.
+Students shine in the many available leadership opportunities, either through running an organization or volunteering in one.
 They also hone their legal skills by joining our award-winning trial advocacy and nationally award-winning appellate moot court program.

 Whether practicing for a simulated trial, advocating for animals, or promoting military issues, students pursue the activities that interest them, personalizing their law school journey.